 In 2017, Brenda was selected by the Mississippi Business Journal as one of the "Top 10 Attorneys - Leadership in Law" recipients.
-Brenda’s law practice encompasses three primary areas: litigation, general corporate matters and teaching.
+Brenda’s practice encompasses three primary areas: litigation, general corporate matters and teaching.
 In litigation, Brenda concentrates on complex construction cases, contract disputes, surety law and employment law.
 She practices in every resolution venue—trials, arbitration, mediation, and administrative hearings with regulatory agencies.
 Brenda has extensive experience in business and as a manager in both the public and private sectors which makes her uniquely qualified to assist clients with general corporate matters, including the negotiation and drafting of multi-million dollar contracts, and advice from a legal, financial and practical, hands-on perspective.

-In November 2011, Brenda was appointed by the Chief Justice of the Supreme Court as a Commissioner for the Mississippi Ethics Commission and reappointed in 2015.
+In November 2011, Brenda was appointed by the Chief Justice of the Supreme Court as a Commissioner for the Mississippi Ethics Commission and was reappointed in 2015.

 Brenda lives in Richland, Mississippi with her husband, Richard, and they have three daughters.
 Brenda enjoys traveling, particularly in the mountains.
 She enjoys relaxing with a good book, scrapbooking and almost everything "crafty."
 She is also an entrepreneur and manages two businesses in addition to her law practice.